guillain/ServiceDeskBot/README.md

 > cp [your CSV file] conf/km.csv

-* Config your app with your [spark bot](https://developer.ciscospark.com/apps.html):
+* Config your app with your [spark bot](https://developer.ciscospark.com/apps.html)

 > vi config.js

-* run the application, two configuration available:
+* Run the application, two configuration availables

-1. for the dev, node is used:
+* 1/ For the dev, node is used

 > ./app manual

-2. for the prod, pm2 is used (install also this dependency):
+* 2/ For the prod, pm2 is used (install also this dependency)

 > ./app [start|stop|restart|show|staus|log]

 * Add the bot in 1:1 chat room
-* Load the csv file (from the room):
+* Load the csv file (from the room)

 > loadcsv